vhonebon1/CV/README.md

 - Adopting a growth-mindset and becoming more adept at analysing my strengths and potential areas for improvement
 - Focusing on best practise and high quality code through OOP, TDD and MVC
 - Championing structured communication including daily standups and retros
-- Following the principles of agile software delopment and extreme programming closely
+- Following the principles of agile software development and extreme programming closely
 - Using the following technologies: Ruby, Rails, Javascript and Node.js, Clojure
 - Using the following testing frameworks: Rspec, Jasmine and custom built assertion libraries